Frojd/Frojd-Bedrock/{{cookiecutter.project_name}}/src/app/themes/main/README.md

 ### Filters
 * the_content - Wraps an iframe into a container to make it responsive
 * tiny_mce_before_init - Changes settings in tinymce WYSIWYG to remove some settings, e.g. h1, and add Facts format selection
-* get_the_excerpt - If the excerpt-field is empty it will use preamble instead (in lists, meta description etc), and last use body content.

 ## Theme development